Dividing lines in unstable theories and subclasses of Baire 1 functions: Model theory and function spaces

 \begin{Fact} Let $T$ be a complete $L$-theory, $\phi(x,y)$ an $L$-formula, $M$ a model of $T$, and $N$ a natural number.

 (i) If $(a_i)$ is an {\em infinite} sequence in $M$, there is an infinite subsequence $(b_i)$ which is a $\phi$-$N$-indiscernible sequence.

-(ii) If $I\subset J$ are two (infinite) linear ordered sets and $(a_i)_{i\in I}$ is an {\em infinite} $\phi$-$N$-indiscernible sequence in $M$, there is a sequence $(b_j)_{j\in J}$ (possibly in an elementary extension of $M$) which is a $\phi$-$N$-indiscernible sequence. \end{Fact} \begin{proof} (i) follows from (infinite) Ramsey's theorem (see Theorem~I.2.4 of \cite{Shelah}) and (ii) follows from the compactness theorem. \end{proof}
+(ii) If $I\subset J$ are two (infinite) linear ordered sets and $(a_i)_{i\in I}$ is an {\em infinite} $\phi$-$N$-indiscernible sequence in $M$, there is a sequence $(b_j)_{j\in J}$ (possibly in an elementary extension of $M$) which is a $\phi$-$N$-indiscernible sequence and $(b_j)_{j\in J}$ has the same $\phi$-$N$-type as $(a_i)_{i\in I}$. \end{Fact} \begin{proof} (i) follows from (infinite) Ramsey's theorem (see Theorem~I.2.4 of \cite{Shelah}) and (ii) follows from the compactness theorem. \end{proof}

 \begin{Definition}[$SOP$ for a theory] (i) Let $T$ be a complete $L$-theory, $\mathcal U$ the monster model of $T$, and $\phi(x,y)$ an $L$-formula.
 We say that $\phi(x,y)$ has the {\em strict order theory} (for the theory $T$) if there exists a sequence $(a_i:i<\omega)$ such that for all $i<\omega$,